 We can think of no better first step than time with presentation wizard Ross Fisher.
 Ross is widely acknowledged for his long standing commitment to improving presentations in medicine and has done hundreds of workshops and dozens of keynote talks on the topic at international level.
 Find more about him and his P cubed framework at his presentation website and his presence on X (twitter), and check out previous material from Ross including talks and webinars here on scanFOAM.

-Ross is a paediatric surgeon in Sheffield on his day job and thus knows the struggle from his own life in academic medicine and is in a key position to addresss the underlying issues in our field.
+Ross is a paediatric surgeon in Sheffield on his day job and an honorary professor and thus knows the struggle from his own life in academic medicine.
+He is in a key position to addresss the underlying issues in our field.